 Herb's Stuff

-This Web site is updated often, check the top of each page for revision dates.
+This Web site is updated often by the page.
+So some pages may be years old.
+Check the top of each page for revision dates.
 Most of my pages are text-oriented to speed up access and to support older Web browsers.
 Many of my images can be "clicked" to provide a larger image.
 Many of my descriptions include links to more detailed information.
 And, almost everything shown for sale has a listed price.
 Ordering is generally a matter of 1) seeing what I have, 2) deciding what you want, and 3) sending an email message listing your selections or requests and your city/state/ZIP code or city/country so I can figure shipping costs.
 Follow this link for contact and ordering information.

 [Mac Plus]